stroebjo/autohotkey-windows-mac-keyboard/README.md

 This [AutoHotkey](https://www.autohotkey.com/) configuration file makes usual keyboard shortcuts work with an Apple keyboard on Windows.
 It has been testet with a german keyboard layout, but should work under different layouts as well.

+If it's not working for applications running with admin permissions, it might be the problem that AHK is not, see [this question on StackOverflow](https://stackoverflow.com/a/8457852/723769).

 Installation
 ------------